 The early studies focused on the role of FOXL1 itself in regulating the intestinal epithelia by deriving mice homozygous for a FOXL1 null allele (FOXL1 -/-) (Perreault et al. 2001; Katz et al. 2004).
 FOXL1 null mice exhibit increased epithelial proliferation along with increased activation of the Wnt/β-catenin pathway, linking FOXL1 to Wnt/β-catenin pathway regulation.

-Inducible ablation of FOXL1+ cells in adult mice caused a dramatic disruption to the intestinal epithelium and lead to mice death after four days of treatment, demonstrating that FOXL1+ cells play a major role in stem cell function (Aoki et al. 2016).
+Inducible ablation of FOXL1+ cells in adult mice caused a dramatic disruption to the intestinal epithelium, loss of stem and progenitor cell proliferation and the experimental mice died a few days after loss of telocytes had been initiated, demonstrating that FOXL1+ cells play a major role in stem cell function (Aoki et al. 2016).

 I joined the Kaestner lab for my post-doctoral training during the time when these cell ablation models where being characterized in details.
 I am trained as a developmental biologist and therefore studying the potential cross talk between epithelia and mesenchyme was of great interest to me, even though at the time very little was known about the nature and function of FOXL1+ cells.
 In fact, we had no way to detect FOXL1 protein in tissue sections or biochemically, as multiple attempts at obtaining anti-FOXL1 antibodies by commercial outfits had been unsuccessful.